SolaceSamples/solace-samples-nodejs/docs/_tutorials/confirmed-delivery.md

 ### Configuring Per-Message publisher acknowledge event mode

-To confirm successful delivery of each published guaranteed message to the message-router, set "Per-Message" publisher acknowledgement so the application receives an acknowledgement event for every message.
+To confirm successful delivery of each published guaranteed message to the message router, set "Per-Message" publisher acknowledgement so the application receives an acknowledgement event for every message.
 To learn more about publisher acknowledge event modes refer to the [Customer Documentation - Acknowledging Published Messages]({{ site.docs-ack-pub-msgs }}){:target="_top"}.

 Because the guaranteed message publisher is embedded in the `Session` object, configure the `publisherProperties` property of the `SessionProperties` which is used when creating the session.
 Specifically, set the `acknowledgeMode` of the `publisherProperties`: